Amplyfyre/Multi-Search-Pro/README.md

 • Determine the group that the website belongs in (create a new one at the top)

-• Scroll to the bottom of the group, find the input fields labeled “Engine name” and “URL with %s”
+• Scroll to the bottom of the group, find the input fields labeled “Engine name” and “URL with %s” field

 • Name the website in the “Engine name” field, then paste the URL in the “URL with %s”